 The "Immigration Restructuring and Accountability Act of 2001" (H.R.
-1562) would replace INS with a newly created Office of the Associate Attorney General for Immigration Affairs within DOJ.
-The Associate Attorney General for Immigration Affairs would be in charge of two newly created bureaus: the Bureau of Immigration Services, and the Bureau of Immigration Enforcement.
+1562) would have replaced INS with a newly created Office of the Associate Attorney General for Immigration Affairs within DOJ.
+The Associate Attorney General for Immigration Affairs would have been in charge of two newly created bureaus: the Bureau of Immigration Services, and the Bureau of Immigration Enforcement.

-The following offices and positions would be under the Associate Attorney General for Immigration Affairs: (1) Counsel, (2) Chief Financial Officer, (3) Office of Shared Services, and (4) Office of Immigration Quality Assurance, Professional Responsibility, and Customer Service.
+The following offices and positions would have been under the Associate Attorney General for Immigration Affairs: (1) Counsel, (2) Chief Financial Officer, (3) Office of Shared Services, and (4) Office of Immigration Quality Assurance, Professional Responsibility, and Customer Service.

-The act would create a position of the Director and an Office of Children's Affairs in each bureau.
-It would charge the Bureau of Immigration Services with those functions currently under immigration services in INS; and the Bureau of Immigration Enforcement would be charged with those functions currently under immigration enforcement in INS, with the exception of INS inspections.
-The act is silent regarding INS inspections.
+The act would have created a position of the Director and an Office of Children's Affairs in each bureau.
+It would have charged the Bureau of Immigration Services with those functions that were under immigration services in INS.
+The Bureau of Immigration Enforcement would have been charged with those functions that were under immigration enforcement in INS, with the exception of INS inspections.
+The act was silent regarding INS inspections.

-The act would require the Attorney General and the Secretary of Labor to develop an internet-based system that would allow customers to access online information pertaining to the status of applications.
-The act would also transfer certain functions, personnel, and resources to the newly created Office.
-The bill was referred to several House committees in April 2001, and no further action has been taken.
+The act would have required the Attorney General and the Secretary of Labor to develop an internet-based system that would have allowed customers to access online information pertaining to the status of applications.
+The act would have transferred certain functions, personnel, and resources to the newly created Office.

+The bill was referred to several House committees in April 2001, and no further action was taken.